JakeChrist/AutomatedDocumentation/README.md

 Auto mode uses built-in limits of **2,000 tokens** or **6,000 characters**.
 When either threshold is exceeded, the text is split, each chunk is summarized, and the partial summaries are merged into a single paragraph.
+Splitting favors natural boundaries such as blank lines, Markdown headings, and fenced code blocks so that paragraphs and examples remain intact.

 Example usage: